-High Side Golf is a new company that’s implementing their style to the subscription based model.
+High Side Golf is a new company that’s implementing its style to the subscription-based model.

 Where others have tried, failed and are still plugging away with the same old rehashed subscription service, High Side Golf is seeking to be different.

 To High Sides credit, I was completely upfront with them about my belief in the business model and told them the services I had reviewed in the past have never come up on the positive side of the conversations.
 So even with the understanding that this review may do more harm than good High Side agreed to send out a box to not only myself but JT as well, looking to get multiple perspectives on their version.

 High Side approach is different; I give them that.
 Instead of aiming for apparel pieces and items you might not use everytime out on the course, they’ve gone the route of usable products.
 I’m referring to Gloves, Tees, and what I feel is the gem of the service, Golf Balls.

 It’s hard not to like golf balls delivered to your door.
 Especially if it’s a ball you like and would carry in your bag.
 But unfortunately, in my opinion, this is the apex of the service.

 Back in my earlier years, when I picked the game back up, a ball subscription may have been ideal.
 It’s just not the case anymore.
 I tend to buy a couple of boxes at a time, and now, with the Kirkland Ball selling at a fantastic price point, I believe finding customers to fill this spot is going to be a challenge.